JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

             }
         }

-        // Assertions and actions with the declared UI which should succeed for the test to pass onNodeWithTag("text").assertTextEquals("Hello")
+        // Describes assertions and actions with the declared UI which should succeed for the test to pass onNodeWithTag("text").assertTextEquals("Hello")
         onNodeWithTag("button").performClick()
         onNodeWithTag("text").assertTextEquals("Compose")